Square-Foot Gardening: Plans, Soil, Plants and Tips

 square foot gardening layout

-Square-foot gardening involves a little planning.
-But soon you will have more vegetables, in less space, with half the effort.
+Square foot gardening needs planning in layout and design, but a square foot garden using raised bed gardening methods will have more vegetables, in less space, with half the effort.

 • Plants are planted in squares rather than rows.

-• The squares are in multiples of 12 inches x 12 inches - the total measurement being 1 square foot.
+• The layout of a square foot garden means that the squares are in multiples of 12 inches x 12 inches - the total measurement being 1 square foot.

-• The squares are arranged so that you never have to stretch more than 2 square feet to reach your plants.
+• The squares are designed so that you never have to stretch more than 2 square feet to reach your plants.

 • As a result, you never have to walk on your garden, which prevents the soil from becoming compacted.